Fashion Promotion alumna talks about her career journey

 — Tiwi Ndoro, BA (Hons) Fashion Promotion graduate

 Alongside this, Tiwi wrote an article about her ‘Woke Denim’ project which was published in the British Textile Biennial publication.
-Also, Tiwi is the winner of the Creative Lancashire Fashion and Textiles 2020 Award.

 Reflecting on her lasting memories at UCLan, Tiwi said: “I had such a great experience, and I wouldn’t change a thing.
 I made such amazing friends and learnt so much about myself and who I want to be in the process.”

 When asked about what advice she would give to those wanting to do something similar, Tiwi said: “Trust yourself and your ability to create.
 Take risks and put yourself in spaces that will stretch you and force you to do great things outside your comfort zone.
 Set goals and plan strategic and realistic ways to attain them.
 Don't be afraid to connect with people on social media.
-Network and utilise your network (Relationships are key!)”
+Network and utilise your network (Relationships are key!).”